BornFromAshes/BornFromAshes/README.md

   - 🔍: I'm currently working on an image processing project.

-  - :seedling: Trying to learn more about DL and AI and also trying some Android development also looking to get started on TryHac.
+  - :seedling: Trying to learn more about DL and AI and also trying some Android development also looking to get started on TryHackMe.

   - :zap: In my free time, I work on creating a videogame using Unity.